Three times a week, we do our podcast, Verdict with Ted Cruz.

 It is not fair to those Marines.

-It's not fair to other people that have had horrible real sentences for doing violations of this.
+It's not fair to other people that have had horrible, real sentences for doing violations of this.

-Look, you you disclose class.
+Look, you disclose classified.

 We talked about that with Colonel Smith.